alimertcetin/Final_Odev/README.txt

-admin olarak giriş yapmak için;
+Admin olarak giriş yapmak için;
 Sicil No : 012345678910
 Şifre : 123456
 ----